lunduniversity/introprog/web/encoding/char-encoding-windows.md

 ![Region Settings](intl.cpl.png "Region Settings")

-NOte: Setting **Current system locale** to "Swedish (Sweden)" doesn't change the Windows display language but it sets other encoding defaults to UTF-8 so that you don't need `//> using java-opt -Dfile.encoding=UTF-8` in the test script below.
+**Note:** Setting **Current system locale** to "Swedish (Sweden)" doesn't change the Windows display language but it sets other encoding defaults to UTF-8 so that you don't need `//> using java-opt -Dfile.encoding=UTF-8` in the test script below.

 ### Solution 2